 This type of implementation is very useful in the case of adding new functionalities to applications, also facilitating the communication between the other processes and messages of the system.
 Hooks tend to decrease system performance by increasing the processing load that the system needs to perform for each message.
 It should be installed only when needed and removed as soon as possible.

-- Change the CMS source code is not a good idea, after all in the next update of the tool you will face the dilemma of losing your change or not be able to keep everything updated;
+• Change the CMS source code is not a good idea, after all in the next update of the tool you will face the dilemma of losing your change or not being able to keep everything updated;

 The extensibility is another advantage of using hook methods that allow the application to extend its stable interfaces.
 Hook methods decouple stable interfaces and behavior of a variation domain that can arise from the instantiation of an application for a particular context.